rlugojr/linkurious-enterprise-manual/en/manipulate/layouts.md

 ![](FM.png)

 **Fast Mode (default):**
-quickly finds new node positions but some overlapping nodes may exists.
+quickly finds new node positions but some overlapping nodes may exist.

 **Random Mode:**
 Node positions are randomized before computing new node positions.